yuxizzz/HistoLearn/README.md

 This package was designed and implemented by Yuxi Zhu.
 The workflow is inspired by the common practice outlined in Chen et al. (2024).
 All documentation and example workflows were written by Yuxi Zhu.
-The example data is derived from Kather et al. (2018) and processed using the pathology foundation model UNI from Chen et al. (2024).
+The example data and the demo data for shinyApp are derived from Kather et al. (2018) and processed using the pathology foundation model UNI from Chen et al. (2024).
 The author conducted data preprocessing to prepare example embeddings and structured training/test datasets.
 ChatGPT-5 is used to generate the template for Shiny app and it was fine-tuned by Yuxi Zhu.

 The `stats` package is used for principal component analysis (PCA).
 The `caret` package is used for k-nearest neighbors (k-NN) model training